ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.esphome/README.md

 ## Tasmota / ESPEasy migration

 Migrating from previous Sonoff Tasmota or ESPEasy setups is very easy.
 You just need to have ESPHome create a binary for you and then upload that in the web interface.
-See for more details our [Docu Page](https://DrozmotiX.github.io/languages/en/Adapter/ESPHome/06.migration.html)
+See for more details on our [Docu Page](https://DrozmotiX.github.io/languages/en/Adapter/ESPHome/06.migration.html)

 **_NOTE:_** Generated yaml files are stored at ```/opt/iobroker/iobroker-data/iobroker.esphome.>instance</>device<.yaml

 ## Support me
 If you like my work, please consider a personal donation
-(this is an personal Donate link for DutchmanNL, no relation to the ioBroker Project !)
+(this is a personal Donate link for DutchmanNL, no relation to the ioBroker Project !)
 [![Donate](https://raw.githubusercontent.com/DrozmotiX/ioBroker.sourceanalytix/main/admin/button.png)](http://paypal.me/DutchmanNL)

 ## Changelog